 The stupa of complete victory, commemorate buddha prolongation of his life by three months.
 This event occurred at the city of Vaisali when Buddha was eighty years of age by supplication of the lay devotees Tsundra.
 The celestial beings are said to have built the stupa in this design.
 The complete victory stupa is characterized by having only three steps, which are circular and Unadorned.

 8) The Stupa of Nirvana.

 nirvana stupaThe Stupa of Nirvana, commemorate Buddha’s passing away beyond sorrow into his final Parinirvana at Kushinagara between two sal tree when he was eighty years old.
 The Malla tribe of Kushinagara erected the stupa in this design.
-The Nirvana Stupa is characterized by its circular bell-shaped dome which rest directly on the circular base of the ten virtues with no ascending steps.
-Usually this bell-shaped dome is not ornamented, except occasionally when the base or mouth of the dome is decorated with the ornate ring of inscribed circles.
-Its simplicity and the absence of the step symbolized Buddha’s complete absorption into Parinirvana, where all conceptual qualities merges into the unqualified state of pure emptiness as the Dharmakaya.
+The Nirvana Stupa is characterized by its circular bell-shaped dome which rests directly on the circular base of the ten virtues with no ascending steps.
+Usually, this bell-shaped dome is not ornamented, except occasionally when the base or mouth of the dome is decorated with the ornate ring of inscribed circles.
+Its simplicity and the absence of the step symbolized Buddha’s complete absorption into Parinirvana, where all conceptual qualities merge into the unqualified state of pure emptiness as the Dharmakaya.

 All the originals stupa built during the time of Buddha didn’t survive intact today.
 Yet where ever you go in the buddhist world you will find the sets of eight stupas.